cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/bundle-management.md

 ## Auto-Updating with the CloudBees CI CasC HTTP API

-Although we have enabled GitOps to automatically update your CasC bundle on Operations Center whenever there is a commit to the `main` branch of your `ops-controller` repository, checking for and applying the bundle updates on your controller is still a manual process.
+Although we have enabled GitOps to automatically update your CasC bundle on Operations Center whenever there is a commit to the `main` branch of your `ops-controller` repository, checking for and applying the bundle updates on your controller is still a manual process via the controller UI.
 CloudBees CI CasC provides [HTTP API endpoints](https://docs.cloudbees.com/docs/cloudbees-ci-api/latest/bundle-management-api) (and a CLI) for managing CasC bundles, to include endpoints to check for controller bundle updates and reloading a controller bundle:

 - GET `${JENKINS_URL}/casc-bundle-mgnt/check-bundle-update`
 - POST `${JENKINS_URL}/casc-bundle-mgnt/reload-bundle`